slipstream/SlipStreamDocumentation/docs/advanced_tutorial/cloud-technology.rst

 - Mature Virtualization Technologies
     Virtualization techniques have been directly integrated into mainstream operating systems and modern CPUs.
-This integration allows use of virtualization a negligible impact on performance.
+This integration allows use of virtualization with only a negligible impact on performance.

 - Simple, Universal APIs
-    Most clouds use Resource Oriented Architectures and "REST" APIs that reuse the ubiquitous HTTP protocol.
+    Most clouds use Resource Oriented Architectures and "REST" APIs over the ubiquitous HTTP protocol.
 Doing so makes the service universally accessible from all programming languages and reuses the well understood HTTP service model.

 - Ubiquitous, Reliable Networking
-    Robust cellular networks, wifi, and high-bandwidth, wired connections provides universal, reliable, 24/7 access to critical services hosted in remote infrastructures like clouds.
+    Robust, high-bandwidth cellular networks, wifi, and wired Internet connections provide universal, reliable, 24/7 access to critical services hosted in remote infrastructures like clouds.

-Cloud technologies combine these components enabling cloud platforms to provide efficient, powerful computing resources that consumers can access easily and reliably from anywhere.
+By combining these components, cloud platforms provide efficient, powerful computing resources that consumers can easily and reliably access from anywhere.

 Cloud Jargon
 ------------